TechFlow: 85% Less Documentation Maintenance Overhead

 Team Feedback

-The technical writing team has been able to redirect their time from screenshot maintenance to creating new content:
+The technical writing team has been able to redirect time from screenshot maintenance to creating new content:

 "We've published 3x more documentation content since implementing Screenshotly," notes Sarah.
 "Instead of updating old screenshots, we're writing guides for new features.
 It's transformed our documentation workflow."